 To learn More

-• Students usually begin their NER studies with a free introductory class before enrolling in the three NER learning modules offered around the country.
-For more information, visit www.body-awareness.com or call Body-Awareness at (866) 224-8382.
+• Students usually begin their NER studies with an introductory class before enrolling in NER learning modules offered around the country.
+For more information, visit https://body-awareness.com/to-learn/ or call 303-697-4923.